 Mind-body therapies and techniques that may be useful as a part of an overall treatment regimen for depression include:

-Studies show that cognitive-behavioral therapy works at least as well as tricyclic antidepressants.
-People treated with cognitive-behavioral therapy had just as good, or better, results.
+People treated with CBT had just as good, or better, results as those treated with tricyclic antidepressants.
 They also had lower relapse rates than those taking antidepressants.

 Other types of therapy that a psychiatrist, psychologist, or social worker may offer include:

-- Supportive psychotherapy -- nonjudgmental advice, attention, and sympathy.
-This approach may help people to keep taking their medication
+- Supportive psychotherapy.
+Nonjudgmental advice, attention, and sympathy.
+This approach may help people to continue taking their medication

 Tai Chi and Yoga